artsy/force/docs/best_practices.md

 ## Current Preferred Practices

-The app is currently written responsively in React, with an ever-increasing amount of legacy code written in Backbone and Coffeescript.
+The app is currently written responsively in React, with an ever-decreasing amount of legacy code written in Backbone and Coffeescript.
 As of Nov 2020, most of our main pages have been migrated, and those [that remain become fewer](https://github.com/artsy/force/pull/6682) with time.
 Server-side code is built on top of Express.js; however, most server-side needs have been abstracted away by our framework (see below).

 ### When writing UI, use Palette